trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 {% include callout.html content="**Backup OnlyKey** - It is always a good idea to create a backup prior to upgrading.
 Do this by going to the Backup/Restore tab in the OnlyKey app.
 Ensure you have a copy of your backup key/passphrase ([User Guide Backup Instructions here](https://docs.crp.to/usersguide.html#secure-encrypted-backup-anywhere))." type="default" %}

+{% include warning.html content="Some users have experienced issues upgrading firmware on Windows 8.
+Please use Windows 10, MacOS, or Linux to upgrade firmware." %}

 ## Steps to Upgrade

 {% include callout.html content="**Step 1.** **Upgrade OnlyKey desktop app** - Follow instructions [here](#app-desktop) to install the new OnlyKey app." type="default" %}